 There's plenty of ground to be covered between Washington DC and New Orleans, and most of it is incredibly scenic – although it's hard to list absolutely everything, these places will take your trip to the next level:

-- Shenandoah National Park – a gorgeous park featuring varied, but largely forested terrain and a sizable chunk of the Appalachian Trail
+- Shenandoah National Park – A gorgeous park featuring varied, but largely forested terrain and a sizable chunk of the Appalachian Trail.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 Best time to go on a road trip from Washington DC to New Orleans